-A collaboration between Sasha Petraske (the architect behind New York’s Milk and Honey) and long time employees Michael Madrusan and Lauren Schell, The Everleigh brings a new style of bar and bartending to our door.
+A collaboration between Sasha Petraske (the architect behind New York’s Milk and Honey) and long-time employees Michael Madrusan and Lauren Schell, The Everleigh brings a new standard of bar and bartending to Australia.

-Challenging but not impossible to find in its Gertrude Street home (above the site of the forgotten Dante’s restaurant), its entrance belies its interior refinements.
-A stunning long marble bar accommodates drinkers keen on engaging the bartenders while the rest of the punters retreat to leather bound booths.
+Challenging though not impossible to find in its Gertrude Street home (above Belle’s Hot Chicken), the entrance of this World Class drinking venue belies its interior refinements.
+A stunning long marble bar accommodates drinkers keen on engaging the bartenders, while the rest of the punters retreat to leather-bound booths.

-"Classic cocktails from the golden era" is a phrase that has been misused in many forms.
-But it belongs more appropriately here than any other bar in the city.
-Daisies, fixes, fizzes, old fashioneds, sours and sazeracs form the basis of the pinnacle of the elusive golden era and are made to standards at The Everleigh that are beyond anything you’ve likely ever experienced.
+"Classic cocktails from the golden era" is a phrase that's been misused many times but it belongs at The Everleigh more than any other bar in the city.
+Daisies, fixes, fizzes, old fashioneds, sours and sazeracs form the basis of the pinnacle of the elusive golden era and are made here to standards likely beyond anything you’ve ever experienced.

-If you have doubts, take these measures into consideration: all juice is squeezed fresh, not that day, not that hour, but as your drink is made; there’s no ice machine because they freeze and hand cut all the ice that is used for shaking and serving drinks; speed pourers are omitted for fear of tainting the drinks.
-They’re little things that maybe only the best bartenders will appreciate, and as such, are baseline standards at The Everleigh.
+If you have doubts, take these measures into consideration: All juice is squeezed fresh, not that day or that hour, but right as your drink is being made; there’s no ice machine because the bartenders hand-cut absolutely pure ice that Charles Joly would be proud of.
+Even speed pourers are omitted, for fear of tainting the drinks.

-Glass cabinets house old cocktail tomes and the tools of bartenders past, rustic floorboards, a piano as old as time itself and intriguing taxidermy all blend together to provide a setting that feels familiar and comfortable despite its long-gone golden-age decor.
-Its balanced and refined, so you can get on with the business of drinking and socialising without feeling uncomfortable or overwhelmed.
+Glass cabinets housing old cocktail tomes and the tools of bartenders past, rustic floorboards, a piano as old as time itself and intriguing taxidermy all blend together to provide a setting that feels familiar and comfortable despite the long gone golden-age decor.
+It’s balanced and refined, so you can get on with the business of drinking and socialising without feeling uncomfortable or overwhelmed.